Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

 \subsection{Crystal placement and detector calibration}

-The six NaI(Tl) crystals are arranged in a 3$\times$2 array that is supported by a two-layer acrylic table located in the central region of the LS.
+The six NaI(Tl) crystals are arranged in a 3$\times$2 array supported by a two-layer acrylic table located in the central region of the LS.
 The crystal arrangement and numbering scheme are shown in Fig.~\ref{ref:crystals}.

-Detector performances of the NaI(Tl) crystals and the liquid scintillator are measured with a variety of calibration sources; four different $\gamma$-ray sources including $^{241}$Am, $^{22}$Na, $^{137}$Cs and $^{60}$Co are used.
-Figure~\ref{ref:energy_cal} shows energy spectra of NEO5 crystal using \am{} and \na{} sources.
+The energy scales of the NaI(Tl) crystals and LS are measured with two $\gamma$-ray sources, $^{241}$Am and $^{22}$Na.
+Figure~\ref{ref:energy_cal} shows the energy spectra of the NEO-5 crystal obtained using the \am{} (a) and \na{} (b) sources.